 Knowing that some people are not super happy with the scope, I offered a side deal – receiving a C or even a B for the year for delivering a decent, usable dynamic web project at the end of the year (thoroughly explaining the project and the rationale behind it).

 This was a relief for those who were busy with other gigs.
 The small group remaining in class was happy to go through the Internet programming foundations.
-Some have employed this know-how in their next job directly while others extracted the essentials and applied for another relevant job which could have benefited from that.
+Some have employed this know-how in their next job directly while others extracted the essentials and applied for another relevant job that could have benefited from that.

 In a nutshell, if the scope of the Java class is in line with your career goals (regardless of your preferred language), spend the time to learn it thoroughly.